Streaming XML with FME Flow

 Example: Streaming XML

-Follow the instructions below to create a workspace that will write out data in XML that can then be published to FME Flow using the Data Streaming Service.
+Follow the instructions below to create a workspace that writes data in XML, which can then be published to an FME Flow using the Data Streaming Service.

-An XML document usually comprises of at least two components:
+An XML document usually comprises at least two components:

-- Root: is the first element to appear in any markup language and defines what kind of document the file will be; it also encapsulates all other elements that will appear in the file.
+• Root: This is the first element to appear in any markup language and defines what kind of document the file will be; it also encapsulates all other elements that will appear in the file.

 1. Create a CityName Attribute